-It was hoped that this could provide a means of getting around the two party system and introducing socialist arguments into the parliamentary debate and as you can see from all of the smiling faces in the short video below everyone was very pleased with the way the launch had gone.
+It was hoped that this could provide a means of getting around the two party system and facilitate the introduction of socialist arguments into the parliamentary debate – and as you can see from all of the smiling faces in the short video below everyone was very pleased with how well the launch had gone.

 So I would suggest that if you haven’t put your X in that little box yet and you’ve been making the mistake of believing the fairy stories that the big media outlets put out – the ones that portray Jeremy Corbyn as a cross between the Big Bad Wolf and the Wicked Witch in the woods – that you consider what’s required for a real happy ending.